acend/terraform-training/content/en/docs/01/02/_index.md

 terraform apply
 ```

 If you see any errors in the Terraform output, check your files!

+Final Question: What is the value of your random number?